Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 The position offers competitive salary, comprehensive benefits, and an academic appointment commensurate with experience.

 Rush University System for Health is an academic health system whose mission is to improve the health of the individuals and the diverse communities it serves through the integration of outstanding patient care, education, research, and community partnerships.
 Rush includes Rush University Medical Center, Rush University, Rush Copley Medical Center and Rush Oak Park Hospital, as well as numerous outpatient care facilities.
 Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, the College of Health Sciences, and the Graduate College.
 Rush University Medical Center is an elite medical community recognized for excellence in patient care, medical discovery, and clinical expertise.
-Our continued pursuits have earned Rush University Medical Center the distinction of being on U.S. News & World Report's Best Hospitals Honor Roll for 2020-2021 and 2021-2022.
+Our continued pursuits have earned Rush University Medical Center the distinction of being on U.S. News & World Report's Best Hospitals Honor Roll for 2020-2021, 2021-2022, and 2022-2023.
 This places the Medical Center among the top 20 of the 3,000 hospitals evaluated.
 U.S. News & World Report has also recognized nine Rush programs among the nation's best.
-The adult pulmonology/lung surgery program was ranked #28 in the nation.
+The adult pulmonology/lung surgery program was ranked #20 in the nation in 2023.
 These accolades, along with many others that include a decade of Magnet(r) designation, reflect the collective efforts and commitment to excellence demonstrated by our physicians, advanced practitioners, nurses, and medical staff.
 Rush University Medical Center has received Vizient's Quality Leadership Award, ranking first among 99 academic medical centers across the country.
 All three Rush University System for Health hospitals have earned the LGBTQ Healthcare Equality Leader designation in the Healthcare Equality Index.

 Don't miss an opportunity!
 Access the latest job postings from your mobile device.
 Career Central is available within the SCCM App.